superfly/fly/README.md

 - We create a "release" for your app, those are immutable, changing anything (by using `fly deploy` or `fly secrets set`) will trigger a new release which will be deployed automatically
 - Your code is distributed instantly(-ish) across our global fleet of servers

+## Example Apps
+If you want some examples, you can check them out [here](https://github.com/superfly/fly/tree/master/apps).

 ## Open core